buuhuu/sling-content-distribution-solr/README.md

 - Configure a new Package Builder Factory (either file or resource) with the format solr-json
 - Configure a Distribution Event Trigger (for example for path /content)
-- Configure a new Forward Distribution Agent that uses the previously created package builder and trigger
+- Configure a new Forward Distribution Agent that uses the previously created package builder and trigger with its endpoint pointing to the SCDUpdateRequestHandler configured above: http://localhost:8983/solr/aem/update/scd?commitWithin=1000

 Next configure AEM's default replication action to use sling content distribution and replicate something